Skip to content

 Security Levels

-There are three configurable security levels in Onion Browser: Gold, Silver (the default), and Bronze.
+There are three configurable security levels in Onion Browser: Bronze, Silver (the default), and Gold.
 These levels roughly correlate to the Safe, Safer, Safest security levels in regular Tor Browser.

 A screenshot showing the security level for this site settings and three options, Gold, Silver, and Bronze